First Test: Joe Root’s calculated brilliance makes it a day of hard grind for India in Chennai

 The England openers, Rory Burns and Sibley, put on 63 unhurried runs in the first session and they looked so in control that Kohli and India looked visibly worried.

 But then Burns gave India a lifeline when he was dismissed completely against the run of play while attempting to play the reverse sweep off Ashwin.
-A few balls later Dan Lawrence was trapped lbw by Jasprit Bumrah.
+A few balls later Dan Lawrence was trapped LBW by Jasprit Bumrah.
 From 63/0, England became 63/2 and there was perhaps a thought (influenced by what we saw in Australia no doubt) that a collapse might just happen.

-But then Sibley was joined in the middle by the in-form Root and together, the duo simply went about the process of piling on first innings runs that are crucial in India.
+But then Sibley was joined in the middle by the in-form Root and together, the duo simply went about the process of piling on the first innings runs that are crucial in India.

-Sibley employed what many Indians would refer to as the Pujara template.
+Sibley employed what many Indians would refer to as the Cheteshwar Pujara template.
 He hung in there, didn’t worry about the runs too much but at the same time put the bad balls away.
 Over the years, India have seen Pujara do this to so many teams but here, Kohli and his team got a taste of what it feels like to be at the other end of a broad bat.

 Root’s brilliance